• Menu

 • Price: Inexpensive.

-Whitewood vs white pine: Differences
+Whitewood vs pine: Differences

 Whitewood and pine are almost identical.
-Most people can’t tell the two apart since they both have the white appearance accented by occasional knots.
+Most people can’t tell the two apart since they both have a white appearance accented by occasional knots.
 So how do you tell the two kinds of wood apart?

 Whitewood is distinct from white pine wood in that it has more knots and will usually be much lighter than pine.
 Whitewood being a hardwood is more compact and therefore lighter.